haxeui/haxeui-openfl/README.md

 <h2>OpenFL specifics</h2>

  * As well as using the generic `Screen.instance.addComponent` it is also possible to simply add components directly to any other `OpenFL` sprite (eg: `Lib.current.stage.addChild`)

+<h2>Addtional resources</h2>
+* <a href="http://haxeui.github.io/haxeui-api/">haxeui-api</a> - The haxeui api docs.
+* <a href="https://github.com/haxeui/haxeui-guides">haxeui-guides</a> - Set of guides to working with haxeui and backends.
+* <a href="https://github.com/haxeui/haxeui-demo">haxeui-demo</a> - Demo application written using haxeui.
+* <a href="https://github.com/haxeui/haxeui-templates">haxeui-templates</a> - Set of templates for IDE's to allow quick project creation.
+* <a href="https://github.com/haxeui/haxeui-bdd">haxeui-bdd</a> - A behaviour driven development engine written specifically for haxeui (uses <a href="https://github.com/haxeui/haxe-bdd">haxe-bdd</a> which is a gherkin/cucumber inspired project).
+* <a href="https://www.youtube.com/watch?v=L8J8qrR2VSg&feature=youtu.be">WWX2016 presentation</a> - A presentation given at WWX2016 regarding haxeui.